slowkow/snpsea/doc/SNPsea_manual.md

 If you benefit from this method, please cite:

-> Slowikowski, K. et al. SNPsea: an algorithm to identify cell types, tissues,
+> Slowikowski, K. et al. **SNPsea: an algorithm to identify cell types,
-> and pathways affected by risk loci > Manuscript in progress.
+> tissues, and pathways affected by risk loci.** Manuscript in progress.

 See additional examples:

-> Hu, X. et al. Integrating autoimmune risk loci with gene-expression data
+> Hu, X. et al. **Integrating autoimmune risk loci with gene-expression data
-> identifies specific pathogenic immune cell subsets.
-The American Journal
+> identifies specific pathogenic immune cell subsets.** The American Journal
 > of Human Genetics 89, 496–506 (2011).
 [PubMed][Hu2011]